Food & Farming

 SOIL FERTILITY & COMPOSTING

 Just as our health is a product of the food we eat, the health of the plants that sustain us is a product of the soil in which they grow.
-Students will deepen their understanding of our soil as a product of geological and biological forces that have occured over a long period of time.
-We will look at the components that create a healthy soil, using different methods to create compost as well as using different plants as cover crops.
+Students will deepen their understanding of our soil as a product of geological and biological forces that have occurred over a long period of time.
+We will look at the components that create healthy soil, using different methods to create compost as well as using different plants as cover crops.

 PLANTING: STARTING SEEDS AND TRANSPLANTING